How to cancel your BritBox subscription

 After you've decided and selected your reasons to cancel (or made further comments), the Cancel button will appear — click on this to proceed.

-Once finalized, you will receive a confirmation email to your registered email address.
+Once finalised, you will receive a confirmation email to your registered email address.
 If you cancel before your next billing cycle, you can continue to access your account until this date.
-After that date is up, however, you will lose access, and your account will be canceled.
+After that date is up, however, you will lose access, and your account will be cancelled.

 Optional step: Unlocking a promotional offer